Editorial Policies

 The Journal issues media releases summarising the content of the forthcoming issue the week before publication.
 Full-text articles are provided to the media upon request.
 The names and contact details of the corresponding authors are provided to the media; authors should inform the Editorial Office in advance if an author other than the corresponding author should be contacted for media-related enquiries.
 The contents of the media release and the articles are embargoed until the date and time of publication by the Journal.

-Peer-review processarrow icon
+Peer review processarrow icon

 Research Letters, Research Articles and Review Articles are subject to peer review.
 Although the Editor-in-Chief may solicit an external review, items published in the front section of the journal are not subject to peer review.

 • Manuscripts are submitted online.
 All manuscripts undergo an initial assessment by the Editorial Office to ensure that they comply with the guidelines.
+Submissions that do not comply will result in delays.

 • Manuscripts are then assigned to the Editor-in-Chief to decide whether or not they fall within the remit of the journal.
 The Editor-in-Chief may also refer to Associate Editors for their assessment.
 All manuscripts should be written in a style suitable for non-specialists.